 And at this bar, they serve White Russians, like there’s a whole menu full of different White Russians – it’s crazy!
 But if you join the Wake Up Reykjavik Food Tour, you get to try the Cocoa Puffs White Russians.
 They’re kind of like the ultimate late night bowl of cereal!
 And it’s rather genius, don’t you think?

-So of course, this cereal cocktail been on my list of things to recreate from my travels since my first trip to Iceland in October 2015.
+So, of course, this cereal cocktail has been on my list of things to recreate from my travels since my first trip to Iceland in October 2015.
 And I’m so excited it’s finally happening because this is such a fun recipe!

 I mean, come on, cocktails and cereal, this could be the makings of a new trend and one I could totally get behind!